 When I first started getting back into film after well over a decade of digital cameras, I ran across a guy that was absolutely convinced that no scanner could beat his method of "scanning" negatives and slides.
 He would use a macro lens attached to his digital camera, and photograph the negative in sections, merging them in software later.
-He posted an outline of his method on this page.
+He posted an outline of his method

-The test image, a number of books carved
+The test image, a number of books carved into a storefront in Mt.
+Dora, FL. |

 I was intrigued by this (and his amazing results), and decided to give it a try myself.
 I picked out a random black & white photo (to make reversal easier) that had a good sharp focus point on it.
 This photo was taken with my Mamiya C330 on Kodak TMax 400 film (120 format, 6x6).